ridzuan5757/project-gorilla/sprints/sprint 4/kubernetes_attributes_processor.md

 requirements need to be cleared:

 Use the downward API to inject the node name as an environment variable.
-Add the following snippet under the pod env section of the Opentelemetry container:
+Add the following snippet under the pod env section of the Opentelemetry container.
+This will inject a new environment variable to the Opentelemetry container with the value as the name of the node the pod was scheduled to run on.

 ```yaml
 spec: